Police Academy: The Series

-Police Academy: The Series is a sitcom series that was a spin-off from the Police Academy series of films.
+Police Academy: The Series is a sitcom series that was a spin-off sequel to the Police Academy series of films.
 Michael Winslow was the only actor from the Police Academy films to have a recurring role on the show, although several of the film's cast made occasional guest appearances.
 The series was written by Paul Maslansky and produced by James Margellos and Gary M. Goodman and aired in syndication from September 27, 1997, until May 23, 1998.